BeepBoopImChris/ToolKit/README.md

   -Excel Buddy

+    *Split Excel*
-    *Split Excel* Once an excel document is selected, you can dictate how many seperate documents you would like the file split into
+    Once an excel document is selected, you can dictate how many seperate documents you would like the file split into

-    *Que SFTP Upload* Once a folder containing excel documents is selected, you can que the files to be transfered to the selected SFTP
+    *Que SFTP Upload*
+    Once a folder containing excel documents is selected, you can que the files to be transfered to the selected SFTP

-  -Auto Doc

-    *Screen Shot* Enter in the invisible app link, seelct an output folder, and every screen of your workflow will have a screenshot taken
+  -SFTP Buddy

+    *Connect SFTP*
+    Designate 2 differetn SFTP servers and file path.
+Create an automated transfer process that will transfer files on a weekly or daily basis

 Getting Started